Yan-Oliveira/doc-fao/content/automated-faq-ticket-creator/admin/processes-automation/dynamic-fields.rst

 To add new values:

-1. Choose the dynamic field you like to change the values for.
+1. Choose the dynamic field you would like to change the values for.
-2. Add a new value in the *Fields Settings* widget.
+2. Add a new value in the *Field Settings* widget.
 3. Click on the *Save* button to save the dynamic field.